bigcommerce/dev-docs/docs/api-docs/getting-started/filtering.md

 `limit` is the number of results per page that are returned.

-`page=2&limit=10`
-This will return page 2 of the results with 10 items per page.
+`page=2&limit=10` will return page 2 of the results with 10 items per page.